developingAlex/project-foxbat/README.md

 * Express
 * React
 * Node

+that solves the problem of there being no streamlined process by which to understand the layout the customer desires.
+Design develop and deploy within three weeks.

 ## How to run in development
 If you clone this (or are otherwise running for the first time on your local machine), to run it you have to: